hashgraph/hedera-services/platform-sdk/docs/proposals/inlinePces/inlinePcesProposal.md

 Nodes in the network create new "self-events" on a regular basis.
 These self-events carry transactions that were submitted to the node, and advance the hashgraph.
 When a node creates a self-event, it must build upon the previous self-event and some "other parent" event (see the hashgraph algorithm for more details).
-If a node builds two self-events on the same self-event parent, then the hashgraph will branch.
+If a node builds two self-events on the same self-event parent or if it creates an event with no self parent and there is a non-ancient self event that could have been a self parent, that is considered to be a branch in the hashgraph.
 Branching in the hashgraph is considered an attack on consensus.
 It can be detected deterministically and the offending node punished accordingly, protecting the integrity of the hashgraph.
 Therefore, no honest node should ever branch.

-Today even honest nodes can branch.
+Today even honest nodes can accidentally branch (in practice the probability low but not unheard of).
 This happens when a node gossips a self-event and is shutdown before the event has been persisted to disk in the Pre-Consensus Event Stream (PCES).
 On restart, the PCES is replayed to populate the system with missing events, and other events that occurred since the node went down are retrieved via gossip.
 But there is a time between when the node starts up and sends a new self-event and when it receives its old self-event from other nodes.
-During this time, the node will build a new self-event on the same parent as the previous self-event, causing a branch.
+During this time, the node will build a new self-event on the same parent as the previous self-event (or with no self parent), causing a branch.

-This happens today on update boundaries when **every node** deterministically shutdown and then start back up.
+This happens today most frequently on update boundaries when **every node** deterministically shutdown and then start back up.
+In theory it can also happen when individual nodes are restarted.

 ### Requirements

 1. There must not be any noticeable impact in time-to-consensus.
+    a) if there is an observed impact, all product stakeholders must agree that the impact is negligible
 2. Self-events must be persisted before they are gossiped or handled by Hashgraph
 3. Persistence must be durable even if the JVM crashes
+    a) If the host OS crashes, we accept the possibility of the loss of a few seconds of events.
+But such loss should be minimized through whatever technical mechanisms are available (as long as they don't compromise performance).

 ### Design Decisions